fruether/MyProject/folder/README.md

 ### Concept-related metadata

-Further, we may also want to "tag" files with any concepts in the broader areas of software technologies and software languages.
+Further, we may also want to `tag` files with any concepts in the broader areas of software technologies and software languages.
 Ideally, such concepts should be readily modeled on the 101wiki.
 For instance, we may want to express that certain modules define a parser, a GUI, or use a MVC architecture.

 Consider again Contribution:antlrObjects which clearly contains program components for parsing and lexing.
 Accordingly, we tag the corresponding files: